Torfinn Skard

 Torfinn Skard (20 January 1891 – 11 June 1970) was a Norwegian horticulturist, teacher, librarian and author.

 Personal life

 He was born at Faaberg in Oppland, Norway.
-He was a son of educator Matias Skard (1846–1927) and his second wife Nilsine Kristiane Myhre (1860–1891).
+He was the son of educator Matias Skard (1846–1927) and his second wife Nilsine Kristiane Myhre (1860–1891).
 He was a nephew of Johannes Skar, Christopher Bruun and Per Bø and a half-brother of Olav Skard (a son of Matias from his first marriage) and Bjarne, Eiliv and Sigmund Skard (whom Matias had by his third wife).
 Torfinn's mother died in childbirth after having him.

 Torfinn married Aagot Sofie Lien (1898–1973) in December 1922 in Solum.
 When Sigmund Skard married Åse Gruda Skard, Åsa became Torfinn's sister-in-law, and he was thereby also an uncle of Målfrid Grude Flekkøy, Torild Skard and Halvdan Skard.